How Much Do Solar Panels Cost To Install in 2024?

 Power optimizers have many of the benefits of micro-inverters.
 They are generally more expensive than string inverters but less expensive than micro-inverters.

-Depending on how much shading a system will be exposed to will impact the amount and location of the panels.
-If a system is installed in an area with shading, it may require additional panels to meet the customer’s energy coverage requirements.
-On the contrary, a system in full sun could produce the same amount of energy with fewer panels.
+If a system is installed in an area with shading, it may require additional panels and microinverters to meet the customer’s energy coverage requirements.
+On the contrary, a system in full sun could produce the same amount of energy with fewer panels and string inverters.

 Weather patterns in each region are different.
 Some locations receive more sun than others.
 Other regions receive more snow.
-Our systems are designed with this data in mind, impacting the system size and the necessary equipment.
+Our systems are designed using local weather data.
+This data will impact the system size and the necessary equipment.

-Distance from the Solar Array to the Interconnection Point
+The Distance from the Solar Panels to the Interconnection Point

-Since the power produced by the solar array must be transported to the utility meter, the farther the solar array is from the interconnection point with the utility, the higher the installation cost will be.
-This is due to the conduit installation or trenching required, as well as the size of the wire required (the farther the distance the larger the wire is required to be).
+Since the power produced by the solar system must be transported to the utility meter, the farther the solar panels are from the interconnection point with the utility, the higher the installation cost will be.
+This is due to the conduit installation or trenching required, as well as the size of the wire required (the farther the distance, the larger the wire is required to be).

 - Protection from rising energy rates and independence from your utility company - You're in control